How to Create a New Session in Java

 1. What is Session Tracking?

 There are a number of problems that arise from the fact that HTTP is a "stateless" protocol because even if a user sends a sequence of requests from the same browser, the server is not able to tell that those are from the same user.
 This makes applications like shopping carts very problematic: when you add an entry to your cart, how does the server know what you have added earlier?
 When you move from the page where you specify what you want to buy to the page that takes your credit card number and shipping address, how does the server know what is in your cart?
+Servlets provide an outstanding technical solution: the HttpSession

-Servlets provide an outstanding technical solution: the HttpSession API.
-This is a high-level interface that allows the server to "remember" a set of information relevant to a particular user's on-going transaction, so that it can retrieve this information to handle any future requests from the same user.
-Roughly, this is how you can use HttpSession: Whenever you need to remember some information about what the user does, you start a new HttpSession and attach (or store) the information to this session.
+and attach (or store) the information to this session.
 Then behind the scene, your Tomcat server will assign a unique "session id" to the session and send this id to the browser, asking the browser to send back the id in any future requests.
 This way, the Tomcat server will be able to trace the requests coming from the same user, and let you retrieve whatever has been stored to handle the user's requests.

-The servlet HttpSession uses one of two mechanisms to ask the browser to remember and send back the session id in future requests: Cookies or URL rewriting.
+uses one of two mechanisms to ask the browser to remember and send back the session id in future requests: Cookies or URL rewriting.
 If the user's browser supports cookies, the Tomcat server will ask the browser to store the session id in cookies.
 In case the browser does not support cookies or the user explicitly disabled it, the server reverts to URL-rewriting by appending the session id to the end of every URL.
-All these details are handled by the HttpSession automatically and hidden from the application developer.
+All these details are handled by the HttpSession

 2. The Session Tracking API

-Using sessions in servlets is quite straightforward, and involves looking up the session object associated with the current request, creating a new session object when necessary, looking up information associated with a session, storing information in a session, and discarding completed or abandoned sessions.
+Using sessions in servlets is quite straightforward, and involves looking up the session object associated with the current request, creating a new session object when necessary, looking up information associated with a session, storing information in a session, and discarding completed or abandoned sessions.2.1 Looking up the HttpSession object associated with the current request.

-This is done by calling the getSession method of HttpServletRequest.
+.
 If this returns null, you can create a new session, but this is so commonly done that there is an option to automatically create a new session if there isn't one already.
-Just pass true to getSession.
-Thus, your first step usually looks like this:
+Just pass true

 2.2 Looking up Information Associated with a Session.

-HttpSession objects live on the server; they're just automatically associated with the requester by a behind-the-scenes mechanism like cookies or URL-rewriting.
+objects live on the server; they're just automatically associated with the requester by a behind-the-scenes mechanism like cookies or URL-rewriting.
 These session objects have a built-in data structure that let you store and retrieve any number of keys and associated values.
-You can use getAttribute("key") to look up a previously stored value.
-The return type is Object, so you have to do a typecast to whatever more specific type of data was associated with that key in the session.
-The return value is null if there is no such attribute.
-You can use setAttribute("key", value) to store any value for the key, where the value can be any Java object.
+You can use getAttribute("key")

-Here's one representative example, assuming ShoppingCart is some class you've defined yourself that stores information on items being purchased.
+is some class you've defined yourself that stores information on items being purchased.

 ShoppingCart previousItems =